Featured

 Drop-in classes

-I am planning drop-in classes from October onwards.
+I am planning drop-in classes from March 2024 onwards.
 These are for anyone who has already done one of the foundation courses with me or Meisner training with another teacher.
 You will be able to sign up over WhatsApp a few days in advance and then just turn up on the day to do whatever you want – repetition, doors and activities or to work on a text using Meisner technique.
 You will pay on the day, either cash or transfer.
 Sessions will be 20€ each or you can buy a ten-time strippenkaart at a reduced price.
 I will probably have a day class for this and may bring someone else on board to run an evening or weekend drop-in.
 More details soon.

 Advanced classes